eBay/nice-modal-react/README.md

 This is very similar with the page concept in a single page UI application.
 The visibility/ state of modals should be managed globally because, from the UI perspective, a modal could be showed above any page/componnet.
 The only difference between modal and page is: a modal allows you to not leave the current page to do some separate tasks.

 For pages management, we already have router framework like React Router, it helps to navigate to a page by URL.
 Actually, you can think URL a global id for a page.
 So, similarly, what if you assign a uniq id to a modal then show/hide it by the id?
-This is just how we designed NiceModal though you can choose not using a uniq id.
+This is just how we designed NiceModal.

-With NiceModal, you will be able to manage the modals in a gobally and unified way.
+With NiceModal, you will be able to manage the modals in a gobal and unified way.

 # Features
 Basically, `nice-modal-react` manages state of all modals at a global place (React context by default, optionally Redux).
 And it provides APIs to show/hide/remove a modal from the page.
 Here's the list of key features: